Yadkee/Minesweeper/README.md

 ![original](/original.png) vs ![mine](/mine.png)
 ### Dependencies
 - Python 3
-- Tkinter (Normally already installed with python 3)
+- Tkinter (normally already installed with python 3)

 Optional:
-- Pillow (needed if you want to resize the original sprites)
+- Pillow (needed only if you want to resize the original sprites)
 ### How to use it
 Just run `main.py` or `game.py`